NREL/SOEP-QSS/FMIL/README.md

 * Merge code being used into the custom directory
 * Update custom.*Platform* for changes in FMIL code base
 * Merge custom.*Platform* into custom source directory
-* Do builds in a directory outside the source tree
+* Do builds in a build directory next to the custom directory

 ### Linux
 * Run the desired build script from the bld directory: `../bin/Linux/bld.`_compiler_`.`_build_`.sh`